sanjeevjntu/stocks/README.md

 # stocks

-# It is a java program for stocks
+# It is a java program for stocks.